sean3z/wol-gameres/docs/tiberian-sun.md

 ## Client Information
 ##### `VERS` Version
-Game client version
+This is essentially used to determine whether the game client has the most recent patch
 * `type` string
 * `example` v2.03

 ##### `VIDM` Video Memory
-Client's video memory
+Client's available video memory
 * `type` int
 * `example` 16777216